The best things to do with kids on the Sunshine Coast

 The walk is at its best during the spring months when the fields come alive, but a variety of wildflowers can be seen year round.
 You might just need to brief the littlies to look with their eyes and not pick the flowers.

-12. Say ‘crikey’ at the crocs at Australia Zoo
+12. Say ‘crikey’ to the crocs (and all the cute animals) at Australia Zoo

 You simply can’t holiday on the Sunshine Coast without spending a day at Australia Zoo.
 And if you think it can’t be done in a day, be sure to read this post, which will help you make the most of your time there.